fosskers/aura/README.markdown

 =============
 Aura is a package manager for Arch Linux.
 It's main purpose is as an "AUR helper", in that it automates the process of installating packages from the Arch User Repositories.
+It is, however, capable of much more.

 The Aura Philosophy
 ===================